 * another SOP applies - the SOP has the same name unless otherwise specified

 # non-SOP condition

-Once the diagnosis has been confirmed (including by having imaging evidence of degeneration), it may be possible to back-date clinical onset based on the relevant associated symptoms, particularly pain.
+Once the diagnosis has been confirmed, it may be possible to back-date clinical onset based on the relevant associated symptoms, particularly pain.
 The nature and pattern of the symptoms (location/ level, temporal connection, persistence etc.) needs to be consistent with a degenerative origin.
 Clinical onset may be pointed to by symptoms that commenced (and then persisted) from days up to a few months before confirmation of diagnosis.
 However, neck pain is a non-specific symptom, with other possible causes.
 Time of clinical onset should generally not be based on earlier symptom episodes, particularly if intermittent.
 The clinical onset will not be at the time of an initiating trauma/injury.
 The degeneration takes time to develop following a trauma.